arkovia/acts/constitution-act.md

 The Genesis Council holds the powers to:
 1. Propose new legislation for Arkovia
 2. Propose changes to legislation.
+3. Propose a repeal or replacement of existing legislation
-3. Appoint, fire and hire leaders and staff of EGIs, unless the law states otherwise.
+4. Appoint, fire and hire leaders and staff of EGIs, unless the law states otherwise.
-4. Pardon criminals
+5. Pardon criminals

 ### Section 6: Membership
 #### Segment 1: Number of Gens